 An estate plan contains arrangements for handling your affairs in case of incapacity or death.
 Many people concentrate on the material aspects of estate planning—the distribution of assets through a will, for example—but fail to address important considerations such as medical care during times of incapacity, or the guardianship of a minor.
 Because estate plans can have far-reaching consequences, thorough planning needs to involve the whole family, and is best done before crisis strikes.
 Although end of life planning is a touchy subject, talking about it is an important step.
 When everyone understands why you are making certain decisions, and there are open channels of communication, there is less room for contention down the road.

-If you are putting together an estate plan, contact an attorney at the Fargo law firm of O’Keeffe O’Brien Lyson Foss.
+If you are putting together an estate plan, contact an attorney at the Fargo law firm of O’Keeffe O’Brien Lyson Attorneys.

 Plan Your Discussion